mathspp/mathspp/pages/02.blog/04.pydonts/boost-your-productivity-with-the-repl/item.en.md

 >>> names = ["John", "Anna", "Bill"]; ages = [20, 40, 30]; info_pairs = zip(ages, names)
 ```

-!! `zip` is an amazing tool in Python and is one of my favourite
+! `zip` is an amazing tool in Python and is one of my favourite
-!! built-in functions.
+! built-in functions.
-!!
-You can learn how to wield its power with [this Pydon't][pydont-zip].
+!
+You can learn how to wield its power with [this Pydon't][pydont-zip-up].

 Now I can move on to the next step, knowing that a mistake now won't be costly:
 I can reset everything by going up to the line with all the intermediate steps and run that single line.